mapokapo/simecs/README.md

     system: System<Component[]>,
     // the queries that matched the system's requirements (as specified in the system's `select` method)
     queries: Query<Component[]>[]
+    // `beforeSystemUpdate` can be async
   ): void | Promise<void> {
-    // `queries` will never be empty, because if a system did not match any entities, it would not be called, and neither would its hooks console.log(
+    // `queries` will never be empty, because if a system did not ask for any components, then it won't be called, and neither will its hooks console.log(
       `System ${
         system.constructor.name